TrungLe123692/Walmart-Sales-Analytics-Project-/README.md

 ### Questions about the Products
 `1.
 How many unique product lines does the data have?`

-`2.What is the most common payment method?`
+`2.
+What is the most common payment method?`

 `3.
 What is the most selling product line?`